diegodelbianco12/cash-intelligence-dashboard/methodology/module1_liquidity_forecast.md

 This framing produces fundamentally different treasury decisions than a single projected balance.

-### Customer-Level DSO — Base Scenario
+### Customer-Level Delay — Base Scenario

 The base scenario applies each customer's individual historical payment behaviour rather than a portfolio average.
-DSO is derived from paid invoice history per counterparty — customers with no payment history default to a 20-day assumption (Italian manufacturing average, Cerved 2023).
+The delay is derived from paid invoice history per counterparty — customers with no payment history fall back on a conservative 20-day sector-average default.
 This produces a more accurate central estimate than a single portfolio-average delay.

+This default is a deliberate contrast with the credit-scoring model in Module 2, which returns a blank rather than a number for the same customers.
+The two rules are both correct because they serve different
+purposes: a cash forecast must produce a figure for every counterparty, so it falls back on a conservative default; a behavioural risk score must not invent a signal where no payment history exists.
+Producing a number and refusing to produce one are each the right choice in their own context.

 ### Cumulative Rolling Architecture